PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Instructions/Chapter11/DataSec/Azure/README.md

 ## Objectives

--   Describe and develop Azure Data Lake
+-   Describe and implement built-in data security for managed disks and Azure SQL Database

 ## Prerequisites